SchiefLab/G001/README.md

 ## BCR sequence analysis

 Run BCR sequence analysis pipeline (as in Leggat et al fig. S10).
-This code is fully functional on the deidentified data.
+This code is fully functional with deidentified data.

 ```bash
 # run sequence analysis and output to the folder sequence_analysis_output